delmosaurio/file-gateway/README.md

 	}
 )

-// small or important config file
+// small or config file
-// save when his change
+// but save when process exit
 .add(
 	"config",
 	{